-I am not sure if this is because as a 27-year-old, now I have worked concertedly through fits of outrage and wild tears, combined with sustained, intimate conversations with strangers and friends, through phoning my mother in all of our seeming disconnectedness to talk about Beyonce and the historically traumatic relationship between black and white women, or if it is just because now I feel emboldened by some kind of inner peaceful angst that allows me to speak the truth as far as I see it.
+I am not sure if this is because as a 27-year-old, now I have worked concertedly through fits of outrage and wild tears, combined with sustained, intimate conversations with strangers and friends, through phoning my mother in all of our seeming disconnectedness to talk about the historically traumatic relationship between black and white women, or if it is just because now I feel emboldened by some kind of inner peaceful angst that allows me to speak the truth as far as I see it.

 When I was younger I was driven by a fire.
 I witnessed how words can create flames and incineration.
 I observed the scorched earth left in the wake.

 So many have told me, continue to tell me, there’s no hope.
 Our country, our world, right now faces great despair and suffering.
 People are dying.
 Cars are moving, espresso is being poured, white people are laughing on the streets, doing their yoga in their air conditioned bedrooms, practicing their art, pushing their babies in strollers, and people are dying.
 We can cocoon into our white bodies whenever we want.
 This world is for us.
 These systems protect our bodies.

 Tell me about your fear.
 What are you fearful of?
 Think about your fear.